marklibador/Virtual_Private_Network/README.md

 <h2>Step By Step</h2>

 >**Note***
->_A virtual private network is a mechanism for creating a secure connection between a computing device and a computer network or between two networks, using an insecure communication medium such as the public Internet._
+>_A Virtual Private Network (VPN) establishes a secure and encrypted connection, safeguarding online activities from unauthorized access.
+It serves as a digital privacy shield, akin to a private tunnel, ensuring confidentiality and security in the digital realm._

 - Go to [www.whatismyipaddress.com]](https://whatismyipaddress.com/)
 - Remember your Public IP Address and City